-My dog- lets call her Sasha was the reason that I was able to get out of the house.
+My dog – let’s name her Sasha — got me out of the house.
 I had to walk her at least twice a day.
 I forced myself (and sometimes still do) to get out every day to take her for walks.
-This was a huge step, since I hated going out.
-I just did not feel safe and my anxiety and panic regularly took over, but with every walk, I felt a less and less anxious.
+This was a huge step, since I hated leaving the house.
+I just didn’t feel safe and my anxiety took over, but with every walk I felt a tiny bit less anxious.

-Suffering the many facets of depression and anxiety mixed in with my panic attacks, I persisted for Sasha’s sake, and took another enormous step – I decided to take her to dog obedience school.
+Suffering the many facets of depression and anxiety mixed in with my panic attacks, I persisted for Sasha’s sake, and took another enormous step: I decided to take her to dog obedience school.
 The first class we went to was a disaster.
 I almost didn’t go back.
 It was crowded and raining and we were all crammed under the tiny undercover area of the clubhouse porch.
 Sasha barked and played up, and so did all the other dogs.
 I was on edge, to say the least.
 I ran out of treats and did not know what I was doing at all.
-I had no confidence and ended up having a massive panic attack where I could not breathe or stop shaking and started crying.
+I had no confidence whatsoever and ended up having one of my dreaded panic attacks.
 After that first class I swore I would not go back.
-However, for Sasha’s sake, I somehow managed to push myself to keep on going.
+For Sasha’s sake, I somehow managed to push myself and to keep on going.
 With the help of my doctors and consistent training, Sasha got better.
-She had structure, a routine and so did I. My persistence led to us receiving first place in that Beginner’s Class final assessment, followed by more obedience awards.
-We are now in the Secondary Companion class, which is the highest non-trialling class.
-Sasha has received a silver medal and we continue working towards the gold.
-After several years, I actually enjoy going to dog school because Sasha just loves it so much.
-This is her time to practice some obedience whilst having fun with her friends, meeting challenges and learning new things.
+She had structure, a routine and so did I. My persistence led to us receiving first place in that beginner’s class final assessment, followed by more obedience awards.
+And most recently, another first place in Primary Companion, the second highest non-trialing obedience class.
+Now I am actually looking forward to going to dog school most days, and I am very excited to now train Sasha in the highest non trialing obedience class.

-With the help of medications and continuous counselling I was able to cope with taking Sasha out for our walks and going to obedience classes.
-However, getting out to the shops and work remained a huge struggle for me.
-I recognised how much calmer and much more relaxed I was with Sasha around, but unfortunately, she was not allowed in the shops, cinemas, theatres, etc… and naturally she could not come to work with me either.
-My life had become very dog-centric – I avoided going to places I couldn’t take her and while being out and about was an improvement, my participation in everyday activities was limited by the fact that Sasha was not allowed to accompany me.
+With the help of medications and continuous counselling I got a lot better in terms of taking Sasha out for our walks and taking her to obedience classes.
+However, getting out to shops and work was still a huge struggle for me.
+I was much calmer and much more relaxed with Sasha around, but unfortunately she was not allowed in malls, shops, cinemas, theaters… and naturally she could not come to work with me either.
+My life had become very dog-centric: I avoided going to places I couldn’t take Sasha.
+And while being out and about was an improvement, my participation in every day activities was limited by the fact that Sasha was not allowed to accompany me.

-I still find it difficult to go to the shops, unfamiliar places, or to be in any crowded space, but with her I am able to do it, even on a bad day.
+I still find it difficult to go to shops, new places and be in any place that has a crowd, but with her I know I can do it.
 She knows when I’m not well and makes sure I know she is there and that everything will be ok.
-Having her has given me back my independence, even if it means buying some groceries.
-Going to the shop is a task that most people would not even think about twice, but for someone who would avoid leaving the house because of overwhelming fear, buying milk and bread is an incredible achievement.
+Having her has given me back my independence even if it is just to get some groceries: A task that most people would not even think about twice, but for someone who would avoid leaving the house out of overwhelming fear, buying milk and bread is an incredible achievement.

 Having her with me has made me much more productive at work.
-I now work with wonderful people who have accepted us and are looking forward to seeing us every day.
-My colleagues understand that she is also working – monitoring my wellbeing and alerting me to a panic attack or, more recently, new medical conditions that would have remained undiagnosed had it not been for Sasha.
-The people I work with know that they are not supposed to touch, talk, or otherwise distract her without my explicit permission.
+I now work with wonderful people who have accepted me and Sasha, and are looking forward to seeing us every day.
+My colleagues understand that she is working as well, monitoring my well being, and alerting me should I be headed towards a panic attack or get overly stressed.
+The people I work with know that they are not supposed to touch Sasha, talk to her, or otherwise distract her without my explicit permission, and they are very accepting of the fact that I cannot put her “off-duty” every 10 minutes for someone to pat her.
 I truly believe she knows she is working when she has her vest on.
-She has been brilliant at ignoring people when she is “on duty.”
-Some people in shops seem to go out of their way to try to get Sasha’s attention, but she is very attentive and keeps her focus on me.
-She notices my emotional and physical state long before I do, and will nudge me or lick my hand when she sees that I’m not doing so well.
-This way I become aware that I need to take medication to avoid a panic attack or to attend to my other health conditions.
+She has been great at ignoring people when she is “on duty”.
+She is much better at not paying attention than I am: Some people in shops and malls seem to go out of their way to try and get Sasha’s attention, but she is very attentive and keeps her focus on me.
+She picks up on my emotional state long before I do, and will nudge me or lick my hand when she sees that I’m not doing so well and need to take medication to avoid a panic attack or meltdown.